mocnik-science/osm-benford/README.md

 # OSM Benford

-This software compares several aspects of the OSM dataset to the Benford distribution.
+This software compares several aspects of the OpenStreetMap dataset to the Benford distribution.

 ## Author